Healing Through Movement & Nutrition

 Understanding Stroke and Brain Recovery

-A stroke occurs when blood flow to the brain is interrupted, either by a blockage (ischemic stroke - 87% of cases) or bleeding (hemorrhagic stroke - 13% of cases).
-The affected brain area loses oxygen, causing cell damage that impairs functions controlled by that region.
+A stroke happens when blood flow to your brain stops, either from a blockage (ischemic stroke - 87% of cases) or bleeding (hemorrhagic stroke - 13%).
+Without oxygen, brain cells die quickly, affecting the functions controlled by that brain region.

 1.8M+